1963 Idaho Vandals football team

-The 1963 Idaho Vandals football team represented the University of Idaho in the 1963 NCAA University Division football season.
-The Vandals were led by second-year head coach Dee Andros and were an independent in the NCAA's University Division.
-Three home games were played on campus at Neale Stadium in Moscow, with one in Boise at old Bronco Stadium at Boise Junior College.
+The 1963 Idaho Vandals football team represented the University of Idaho as a member of the newly-formed Big Sky Conference during the 1963 NCAA University Division football season.
+Led by second-year head coach Dee Andros, the Vandals compiled an overall record of 5–4 with a mark of 1–0 in conference play.
+Idaho was ineligible for the Big Sky championship because the team did not play a sufficient number of conference games.
+The Vandals played home games at Neale Stadium, on campus in Moscow, Idaho.

 Season

 Led on the field by quarterbacks Gary Mires and Mike Monahan, Idaho compiled a 5–4 record for the program's first winning season in a quarter century, since 1938 under head coach Ted Bank.
 In between, Idaho had three seasons at an even .500, (1947, 1952, 1957).
 The victory over Fresno State was their first in a season opener in thirteen years.
 All five Vandal wins came in Idaho, played in three different regions of the state.

 Although a slight favorite, the Vandals suffered a ninth straight loss in the Battle of the Palouse with neighbor Washington State, falling 14–10 at Rogers Field in Pullman on November 2.
 The difference was a fourth quarter Cougar touchdown on a kickoff return.
 The rivalry game with Montana for the Little Brown Stein was not played this year or the next.

 This was the second season (1959) in which Idaho scheduled ten games, but the finale at Arizona State in Tempe on November 23 was canceled following the assassination of President Kennedy.
 Although many teams postponed their games for a week, ASU had its rivalry game scheduled for November 30 against Arizona, so the UI–ASU game was not played.